Vocabulary word Squalid - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'squalid' has its origins in the Latin word 'squalidus,' which means 'dirty' or 'unkept.'
 'Squalid' is used to describe conditions that are extremely dirty, foul, or wretched, often as a result of poverty, neglect, or squalor.
 It paints a vivid picture of sordid and unsanitary living conditions, emphasizing the lack of cleanliness and basic hygiene.
 'Squalid' is typically associated with overcrowded and neglected urban areas, dilapidated housing, or places where poverty and deprivation have led to a state of squalor.
 This term underscores the dire need for improved living conditions and social support to alleviate the suffering of those trapped in squalid environments.

-Find the meaning of squalid:
+Find the correct meaning of the adjective squalid:

 Try Again!